KarstenTWolf/companion-module-arduino-relay/HELP.md

 Based on code from the generic HTTP module.
 Uses GET requests.

 Uses the Analog pins, so can be adapted to non-relay use cases.
+Be sensible, don't use this for overhead or mechanical applications.
+The intended usecase is adding a network interface to inexpensive or legacy gear by way of using relays to open/close front panel buttons.

 See accompanying Companion-Arduino-Relay.ino
 The sketch can also be triggered directly via http from a browser.